setname490204634/Team-car-racing/documentation.md

 # DOCUMENTATION
-- Unity side is used as simulation for cars, it can take driving input from network connection as well as send output including visual.
+- Unity side is used as simulation for cars, it can take driving input from network connection as well as send observations including visual.
+Python side recieves observations calculates instructions and sends them back to unity side.

+- comments in code and the code itself is part of documentation

 ## files and folders

-## TeamRacing/Assets
+### /TeamRacing/Assets
-### /Scenes
+#### /Scenes
 - Cars.unity, includes car prefabs
 - Freeplay.unity, used to test car driving and maps, it has 1 car connected to user input in the unity.
 - RoadTiles.unity, contains road tiles prefabs, it is used to edit and add tiles
 - Maps.unity, here are build maps from tiles also in prefab form
 - MainScene.unity, used to run enviroment

-### /Roads
+#### /Roads
 - contains road tiles prefabs
 - grass, road, wall, finish line materials
 - wall prefabs
+- halfway hitbox (as checkpoint)

-### /Maps
+#### /Maps
 - contains maps prefabs

-### /Cars
+#### /Cars
 - contains car prefabs
 - contains car tyre texture
 - contains car colours as materials
 - contains mirror prefabs

 - ICarInputProvider.cs, interface that is used by a car to request input
 - ICarObserver.cs, used to request output from car sensors, cameras speed, steering
-- ICarRewardProvider.cs, not used now
+- ICarRewardProvider.cs, used for rewards

-- CarController.cs,
+- CarController.cs, handles the driving in depth described later

 - AgentInputProvider.cs, simple implementation of ICarInputProvider for agents
 - PlayerCarInput.cs, WSAD input implemented as ICarInputProvider